 During Solvang’s Centennial year in 2011, the Elverhøj Museum published a book, Spirit of Solvang: Capturing the Past in Photographs, drawing on photos and historical information from its archives.
-The 56-page book is replete with engaging black and white images of Solvang.
-These carefully restored images document Solvang’s story from its founding to its transition to a Danish-themed downtown.
+The 56-page book is replete with engaging black and white images of this Danish colony in California.
+The carefully restored images document Solvang’s story from its founding to its transition to a Danish-themed downtown.
 Informative text gives readers an overall view of Solvang’s development, as well as fascinating tidbits of local history.
-The book celebrates Solvang’s Centennial by paying tribute to the rich cultural history and heritage of its Danish pioneers.
+The book pays tribute to the rich cultural history and heritage of the town’s Danish pioneers.

 Elverhøj is very grateful to Paul Roark, who expertly and lovingly restored the photographs; to Joan Mitchell, who wrote and edited text; to Ann Dittmer, who tirelessly did research and checked facts; and to the Wood-Claeyssens Foundation and Nancy Brandt-Erichsen for granting funds for printing and design expenses.
 Thanks are also due to Museum volunteers, especially the History Committee and Photo ID Committee (a.k.a. the “White Glove Gang”).
 Over the years they have expanded the Museum collection by organizing, identifying, and conserving numerous images.

 The book is available for purchase in the Museum Store for $17.50.
 Special orders are welcomed.
 Please phone (805) 686-1211 or email email@example.com.